Christ in Majesty with Scenes and Figures from the Old and New Testaments

 - Seraphim

-- the apostle Peter, first bishop of Rome
+- St Peter, apostle and first bishop of Rome

 Click here for other artworks at this site